foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

     You can [subscribe to the newsletter now](http://bit.ly/ffsmail).
 1. Alternate episodes w/ interactive hangouts??
 1. Bryan will make a conscious effort to interrupt the guests less
+1. The Food Fight theme song is awesome but many of our hosts and panelists are music lovers.
+We'll start using different music between What's Cookin' and the Interview and new music at the close of the show.
+    We'll ask our guests for suggestions or pull a gem out of our hosts' playlists.

 The [listener
 survey](https://s3.amazonaws.com/foodfightshow/Survey+Results.pdf)